SpineEventEngine/web/client-dart/README.md

 # Spine Dart Client Library

 Dart-based client for Spine applications.
-It’s a facade for sending domain commands and querying entity states.
+A facade for sending domain commands and querying entity states.

 The package provides the following:
  - Dart client library;